- Growing Region

 Skilled roasters are able to use their knowledge of flavor profiles to create blends imitating the Jamaican Blue Mountain coffee beans using other origins that are significantly less expensive.
 Since the official coffee is a relatively mild and delicate balance of flavors rather than very distinctive (as a monsooned coffee, or some Sumatra coffees are), the flavor profile can be very closely duplicated.

-Standards of the Coffee Industry Board of Jamaica
+Coffee Industry Board of Jamaica

 The Jamaican coffee crop is subject to the standards and controls of the Coffee Industry Board of Jamaica (CIB) which encourages the development of Jamaica’s coffee industry, protects the quality of the product (e.g., Jamaica Blue Mountain Coffee), and promotes the welfare and betterment of the coffee farmers and others in the coffee industry.